SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 However, as we want to understand the historical evolution of the virus in Norway, we don't want to compare to simply just modern genomes (particularly given how fast viruses can evolve).

 During our literature review, we've come across multiple papers reporting ancient variola genomes.
-These would be good candidates to add to our comparative data for our phylogenomic analysis - but how can we retrieve this data!
+These would be good candidates to add to our comparative data for our phylogenomic analysis - but how can we retrieve this data?
 Searching on public databases on the ENA or SRA are possible, but the uploaded data in these previous publications are inconsistent making it hard to track down.

 Instead, we decide to turn to AncientMetagenomeDir, which we've heard has standardised metadata of many publicly available datasets!